Stress Relief Heat Treatment Process for Metal Parts: Yes, It’s Important

 The stress relief heat treatment process or tempering as it is known in metallurgy can be used in conjunction with induction hardening to reduce the internal stress of a part that often occurs during heat treating and to reduce the hardness to an acceptable range.

-What is Stress Relieving?
+What is Stress Relieving for Parts?

 When metal is manufactured, machined and has its properties changed with heat treating, it has stresses added during these operations that can cause distortion or ultimately failure.